apache/amoro/docs/concepts/self-optimizing.md

 - Overselling — If all optimizer configurations exceed the total quota of all table configurations, the quota occupy metric may dynamically approach above 100%
-- overbuying — If all optimizer configurations are lower than the total quota of all table configurations, the quota occupy metric should dynamically approach below 100%
+- Overbuying — If all optimizer configurations are lower than the total quota of all table configurations, the quota occupy metric should dynamically approach below 100%

 ### Balanced